cliffwang0825/starfighter-game/README.md

 - **Power-ups and bombs** introduce screen-clearing ordnance, hull repairs, shield boosts, speed bursts, a three-tier spread cannon, and a piercing laser cannon to help players survive three hits per life across three lives.
 - **Compact HUD metadata** tucks the author credit (Cliff Wang), semantic version, and release date beside a slimmer scorecard while level titles pop in for two seconds at the start of each sector.
 Player cards shrink to avoid overlap and now light up a shield badge whenever defences are active.
 - **Illustrated power-up drops** swap the previous lettered discs for themed icons such as bomb blasts, rocket thrusters, triple-shot sprays, laser rails, red-cross medkits, and crystalline shields to improve legibility mid-fight.
-- **Adrenaline rock soundtrack** layers distorted power chords, growling bass runs, reinforced kicks, snares, and hi-hat bursts for a livelier in-browser score while retaining the mute toggle.
+- **Adrenaline rock soundtrack** layers distorted power chords, growling bass runs, reinforced kicks, snares, and hi-hat bursts for a livelier in-browser score with dedicated music and SFX toggles.
-- **Soundtrack and SFX** are synthesised at runtime with a mute toggle, and can be replaced with licensed audio assets.
+- **Soundtrack and SFX** are synthesised at runtime with independent mute toggles and can be replaced with licensed audio assets.
 - **Persistent best score** stored locally so high scores survive reloads.

 ## Assets and Licensing